Saturday, August 24, 2024

 Hiroshima in the rain

-I duly arrived in Hiroshima mid-morning and caught the local tram towards the Peace Memorial Park.
-I took heed of a recommendation in my Lonely Planet guide and disembarked at Kamiyacho-nishi.
-I then walked a block down a narrow, quiet side lane to view the Hiroshima Atomic Bomb Hypocenter Monument.
+I arrived in Hiroshima mid-morning and caught a local tram towards the Peace Memorial Park.
+I followed a recommendation in my Lonely Planet guide and disembarked at Kamiyacho-nishi.
+From here I walked a block down a narrow, quiet side lane to view the Hiroshima Atomic Bomb Hypocenter Monument.
 This modest pink marble plinth marks the exact spot where, approximately 600 metres above, the world’s first atomic weapon exploded in anger.

 I’ve visited this monument three times.
-On each occasion I’m awe-struck by the simple thought that had I stood here in this modest laneway, on the morning of 6 August 1945, it would have resulted in instant annihilation.
-It’s unfathomable and brings into stark focus the inane brutality of war.
+On each occasion I’ve been awe-struck by the simple thought that had I stood here in this modest laneway, on the morning of 6 August 1945, it would have resulted in instant annihilation.
+It’s an unfathomable thought and brings into stark focus the inane brutality of war.

 My next stop was the iconic Atomic Bomb Dome.
 These are the carefully preserved remains of the Industrial Promotion Hall which stood 100 metres west of the bomb’s epicenter.
-Outside the skeletal complex colourful bunches of origami cranes lay on marble platforms.
-They're part of a memorial to the children killed in the atomic blast.
-Every year school children come from around the country to present the paper creations they've carefully crafted during history lessons.
+It was a moving moment viewing this skeletal complex as misting rain squalls passed through.
+All around me, colourful bunches of origami cranes lay on marble platforms.
+They were placed there as part of a nearby memorial tower erected in memory of children who perished in support of the nation's war efforts.

-The paper crane is a symbol of hope and peace in Japan thanks to the heartbreaking story of a little Japanese girl called Sadako Sasaki.
+The paper crane symbolises hope and peace in Japan thanks to the heartbreaking story of a little Japanese girl called Sadako Sasaki.
 She was exposed to radiation as an infant when the atomic bomb was dropped on Hiroshima.
 Although she survived the bomb, she was diagnosed with leukaemia at the age of 12.
-Sadako came to believe that if she folded 1,000 cranes, she’d be cured.
+Sadako believed that if she folded 1,000 cranes, she’d be cured.
 Sadly, she never reached her goal and passed away later that year.

-I spent several hours exploring the Peace Memorial Park and taking stock of exhibits and artefacts at the Peace Museum.
+I crossed the Aioi Bridge, once used as an alignment target by American atomic bombers, and spent several hours exploring the Peace Memorial Park.
+This included several hours taking stock of exhibits and artefacts at the Peace Museum.
 The museum, located on the park’s southern boundary, tells the story of the atomic bombing and its aftermath.
 It’s a truly sobering experience.
 You can learn more about the park and its museum in posts I've previously published here and here.

 From Hiroshima, I caught the local tram south towards Miyajima.
 There are few sights more iconic in Japan than the vermillion Tori gate that stands offshore of the Itsukushima Shinto shrine.
 Miyajima is one of Japan’s most sacred places.
 Its name literally translates as "shrine island".
 Its history is intimately tied to the nation’s two dominant religions; Shintoism and Buddhism.